RoboticAgents/course-information/README.md

 ### Materials

 There is no required textbook for this course.
 All reading material will be provided by the instructor and linked on the [course schedule](#Schedule).

-You are required to bring a laptop to every class.
-Additionally, you will be required to install software on your laptop and if your laptop is not capable of working with specific software then a departmental laptop will be provided to you.

-Besides, the laptop there is no required hardware that you need for this class.
-All hardware will be provided to you.

 ### Policies